 Industrial automation has been a common trend in global industrial development.
-With the rapid development of technology and the complexity of product manufacturing, how to optimize the production efficiency of the factory through intelligent management and corresponding equipment supporting programs to achieve an intelligent factory and flexible manufacturing production is the latest direction in the development of the automation industry.
+With the rapid development of technology and the complexity of product manufacturing, how to optimize the production efficiency of a factory through intelligent management and corresponding equipment supporting to achieve an intelligent factory and flexible manufacturing production is the latest direction in the development of the automation industry.

 After the COVID-19 epidemic, not only has the end-consumer market's traffic through e-commerce orders increased sharply, but the upstream manufacturing industry has also begun to review whether the industry 2.0 era system was reasonable in the past.
 It is believed that a certain amount of safety stock should still be stored to respond to the impact of logistics disconnection caused by political and economic policies, global extreme climates or infectious diseases, or other market factors, and relevant software and hardware solutions need to be planned.